dbushell/dbushell-2k15/src/data/blog/2020/2020-04-wordpress-gutenberg-react-and-advanced-custom-fields.md

 }
 ```

 The template path is relative to the WordPress theme.
 Within the template I can access both inner blocks.

-HTML for the `core/embed` is already rendered:
+HTML for the `core/embed` is already rendered by Gutenberg:

 ```php
 // Get the `core/embed` HTML (<figure class="wp-block-embed ...)
 $embed = $block['innerBlocks'][0]['innerHTML'];
 ```

-To access the `acf/feature-video-fields` ACF:
+To access the `acf/feature-video-fields` ACF values:

 ```php
 $fields = $block['innerBlocks'][1];